 You’ll complete your annual exam, periodontal evaluation, oral cancer screening, and a preventative or periodontal maintenance prophy (cleaning.)
 Your dentist will evaluate your teeth and existing dental work and provide restorative care (such as fillings or crowns) or cosmetic treatments as needed.

-April – Visit with Dr. Saunders.
+April – Visit with our doctors at PCE

 July – Checkup with your dentist.